cosmos/interchain-security/docs/docs/features/power-shaping.md

 # Power Shaping

-To give consumer chains more flexibility in choosing their validator set, Interchain Security v2 introduces several "power shaping" mechanisms.
+To give consumer chains more flexibility in choosing their validator set, Interchain Security offers several "power shaping" mechanisms for consumer chains.

 These are:
 1) **Capping the size of the validator set**: The consumer chain can specify a maximum number of validators it